Kingswinford: Transport

 Kingswinford is well served by buses that connect it to Dudley, Stourbridge, Wolverhampton, Merry Hill and Brierley Hill.
 There has never been an official rail connection in Kingswinford, but there were halts on the now-disused Wombourne Branch Line.
 The nearest stations were the Gornal Halt, Himley, and Pensnett Halt.
 It was linked by rail to Oxley, and the colliery at Baggeridge.

 The halts and stations closed to passengers in 1932, and the entire line from Wolverhampton to Kingswinford was closed to freight traffic in the 1960s, although the stub near Pensnett Halt served the nearby Pensnett Trading Estate until 1994, when the entire stub to Kingswinford Junction was closed.
 Portions of the track remain in situ, however, as well as the platforms as far as Pensnett Halt.
 Gornal Halt has since been replaced by residential development, and Himley station now forms part of the South Staffordshire Railway Walk.

 Today, the nearest active railway stations are in Wolverhampton and Stourbridge.
 When the West Midlands Metro extension from Wednesbury to Brierley Hill is completed, its nearest stops to Kingswinford will be Brierley Hill and Merry Hill.

-In 2019, PMOL announced plans to reopen the South Staffordshire Line from Stourbridge to Merry Hill with the possibility of reopening the Wombourne Branch Line to Pensnett, a mile away.
+In 2019, Pre Metro Operations (operators of the Stourbridge Town branch line) announced an ambition to reopen the South Staffordshire Line from Stourbridge to Merry Hill, with the possibility of reopening the Wombourne Branch Line to Pensnett, a mile away.
 Plans had previously been forestalled by the discovery of an ancient ant colony in the area designated for development.

 Media

-Television

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
-Television signals are received from either the Wrekin or Sutton Coldfield TV transmitters.
+Television signals are received from either the Wrekin transmitting station or Sutton Coldfield transmitting station.